nicbou/markdown-notes/readme.md

 ##Setting up the project

 1. Install all requirements with pip: `pip install -r requirements.txt`.
+2. Install the external libraries with `bower install`
-2. Rename `markdown_notes/local_settings.py.template` and update it with your own settings.
+3. Rename `markdown_notes/local_settings.py.template` and update it with your own settings.
 Some values in `settings.py` need to be set in environment variables.
-3. Sync the database with `python manage.py syncdb`.
+4. Sync the database with `python manage.py syncdb`.
-4. Run the server with `python manage.py runserver`.
+5. Run the server with `python manage.py runserver`.

 ##Get involved